 Check With Your Employer

-According to the Society for Human Resource Management, 54% of employers offer some type of tuition assistance.
-Companies like Google, Best Buy, and Home Depot already offer these types of programs.
+The Society for Human Resource Management reports that 54% of employers provide tuition assistance.
+Prominent companies such as Google, Best Buy, and Home Depot have already implemented these programs.

 Check With Your College